DesmondYo/MySQLWeek1/README.md

 # MySQLWeek1

-Creating a MySQL database using employees.
+# Created a MySQL database using employees numbers, birth date, first name, last name, gender and their hire date.